This article originally appeared in The Philadelphia Inquirer. Read the original article.

 It doesn’t matter whether you are a teacher, police officer, judge, veteran or even Lady Gaga.
 You have a role to play.
 We have a role to play.
 It will take all of us – together – to reach out to people with mental health and substance use challenges and strengthen their bonds with their communities.

 Anyone can #BeTheDifference for someone who is living with mental health and substance use problems if you know what to look for and how to engage people in open conversation.
 Those skills are taught in Mental Health First Aid, and that is why Lady Gaga’s Born This Way Foundation and the National Council for Mental Wellbeing recently provided these trainings along every U.S. stop of Lady Gaga’s Joanne World Tour, training an additional 150,000 people.

 The North American portion of the tour may be over, but the need to spread kindness and mental health awareness is not.
 You can still join with your friends, neighbors, and coworkers to receive training in Mental Health First Aid.
 The eight-hour program teaches people how to connect with those who may be experiencing mental health and substance use problems.
 Above all, Mental Health First Aid helps restore a sense of community and the connections that bind us by generating the understanding that mental health is essential for health.
 The program is offered around the country and includes special courses for youth, teachers, foster families, employers, military members and veterans, older adults, and public safety officers.

 When we join together, we can create a positive force of change for the one in five young people living with a mental health condition in the U.S. – for people like Sergei.
 By empowering people to channel kindness and help one another through Mental Health First Aid, we are changing the world one person at a time.
 How will you change the world?

-Linda Rosenberg is president and CEO, National Council for Behavioral Health.
+Linda Rosenberg is president and CEO, National Council for Mental Wellbeing.
 Cynthia Germanotta is president and co-founder, Born This Way Foundation.